-Syria chemical attack survivor's plea to Trump - CNN Video
+Syria attack survivor's plea to Trump - CNN Video

 MUST WATCH

-Syria chemical attack survivor's plea to Trump
+Syria attack survivor's plea to Trump

-Kassem Eid, who survived a 2013 chemical attack in Syria, made a desperate plea to President Trump, asking him not to make the same mistake as President Obama.
+Kassem Eid, who survived a 2013 chemical attack in Syria, made a desperate plea to President Donald Trump, asking him not to make the same mistake as President Barack Obama.

 Source: CNN